The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \paragraph{Heuristic observations.}

 We can motivate our conditions \eqref{eq--2-12} as follows.

 \bei

-\item The sub-critical assumption in in \eqref{eq--2-12} is imposed since, otherwise, from the schematic form of the Hamiltonian constraint (for the perturbation $g_2 = g - g_1$) $\Delta g_2 \simeq 0$ one would expect harmonic terms $1/r$ which we are not (yet) included in Theorem~\ref{theo-prec}.

-Similarly, from the schematic form of the Hamiltonian constraint $\Div_e h_2 \simeq 0$ for the perturbation $h_2 = h - h_1$, one would find terms like $1/r^2$ which we do not include in Theorem~\ref{theo-prec}.
+\item The sub-harmonic assumption in \eqref{eq--2-12} is imposed since from the schematic form of the Hamiltonian operator, namely $\Delta_e g_2$, for the perturbation $g_2 = g - g_1$ one expects harmonic terms $1/r$ which are not included in Theorem~\ref{theo-prec} (but will be studied in Theorem~\ref{theo:deuxieme}).
+Similarly, from the schematic form of the Hamiltonian operator $\Div_e h_2$ for the perturbation $h_2 = h - h_1$, one expects terms in $1/r^2$ which are not included in Theorem~\ref{theo-prec} (but will be studied in Theorem~\ref{theo:deuxieme-2}).

 \item Our second condition $(p,q) \leq (p_M, q_M)$ in \eqref{eq--2-12} relates the effective exponents to the matter exponents, while the geometry exponents satisfy $(p_G, q_G) \leq (p_M, q_M)$.